 More than ever before, education and training beyond high school is required for the jobs available in Vermont.
-By 2028, 100 percent of the state’s high-growth, high-wage jobs will require education or training after high school, yet, today only 50 percent of working age Vermonters hold a postsecondary credential.
+By 2028, 100 percent of the state’s high-growth, high-wage jobs will require education or training after high school.
+Yet, as of 2018, only 51 percent of working age Vermonters hold a postsecondary credential.

 Why the disconnect?
 In part, because today’s students are changing.
 The image we often have of a postsecondary student, an 18 to 21-year-old college student who came directly from high school, is no longer the reality.
 In fact, today’s students are juggling work, family, financial, and other life responsibilities like no generation before them.

 In the fall of 2019, Advance Vermont commissioned a survey of current and recent postsecondary students to quantify the demographics of today’s students, the barriers they face in pursuing postsecondary education and training, the policies, programs, tools, and resources that would work best to assist in their pursuit of a postsecondary credential.
 Over the next few months, we will analyze and release the findings of the survey.

 As part of our Today’s Students Initiative, what follows is our first publication, which profiles today’s students in Vermont and outlines recommendations for modernizing policy, programming, and support services to better serve students.

 Who Are Today’s Students?

 Students are older and have more family and work responsibilities.

 Students need more online, distance, and part-time learning options.

 Meeting students’ basic needs is not a guarantee as they shoulder a larger financial burden.